christopherobin/mage/lib/savvy/README.md

-# The Savvy server library.
+# The Savvy server library

 Savvy provides a server for various management interfaces.
 The server has a simple API for registering regular HTTP routes and websocket routes: